Can domestic helpers fly to different countries to “wash-out” and work around travel and entry restrictions to Hong Kong?

 From 9 August, Domestic Helpers who are Fully Vaccinated in Hong Kong allowed to enter from Philippines and Indonesia

 Can domestic helpers transit and “wash-out” to avoid entry restrictions to Hong Kong?

 While logistically it may be possible for a domestic helper to go to a transit country for 21 days on a tourist visa on route to Hong Kong, it is very risky and highly disapproved by Immigration authorities in the Philippines and Indonesia.

 There are no regulations currently that outright ban such plans because there has not been a need for one before the COVID-19 Pandemic.
 Additionally, this type of regulation would require the coordination between multiple government bodies including Immigration and Labour.
-However, it is clear upon review of the risks and Immigration policies involved, such a plan would be strongly disapproved by Home Country Immigration and Labour departments.
+However, it is clear upon review of the risks and Immigration policies involved, such a “wash-out” plan would be strongly disapproved by Home Country Immigration and Labour departments.

 Firstly, the domestic helper is leaving with a permit or certificate for overseas work specific to her job and visa in Hong Kong.
 Transiting to a different country than stated in the overseas work permit may be flagged as a human trafficking issue.
 The travel of the citizen cannot be properly documented by the Government.
 Secondly, there are several risks to the safety of the worker in such a plan and we list these below.

 There are too many risks involved in this type of plan.
 A responsible agency would strongly advise against such plans – regardless if the domestic helper is returning to the same employer, changing employers, or a first-time worker.
 License undertakings of agencies obligate agencies to report any such Immigration and Employment inconsistencies to the relevant government bodies.